juce-framework/JUCE/docs/CMake API.md

 handle plugin bundle structures, icons, plists, and so on.
 If this option is enabled, then `JUCE_ENABLE_MODULE_SOURCE_GROUPS` will have no effect.

+#### `JUCE_WEBVIEW2_PACKAGE_LOCATION`

+You can ask JUCE to link the WebView2 library statically to your target on Windows, by specifying the `NEEDS_WEBVIEW2` option when creating your target.
+In this case JUCE will search for the WebView2 package on your system.
+The default search location is `%userprofile%\AppData\Local\PackageManagement\NuGet\Packages`.
+This location can be overriden by specifying this option.
+The provided location should contain the `*Microsoft.Web.WebView2*` directory.

 ### Functions

 #### `juce_add_<target>`